LucasEstafanous/Resume/index.md

 - Led GitLab repository reconciliation, ensuring file accuracy and optimizing README content for enhanced project documentation.

-- Audited web pages, applications, and services (e.g., Azure DevOps, GitLab, Grafana, Synology, GitHub), anonymizing sensitive data as required.
-Uploaded sanitized screenshots to company file share for marketing purposes.
+- Audited web pages, applications, and services (e.g., Azure DevOps, GitLab, Grafana, Synology, GitHub), anonymizing sensitive data including sanitized screenshots and assets.

+- Utilized Agile SCRUM and Azure DevOps' Work Item Types (WITs) to create and manage tasks for team objectives, ensuring efficient progress tracking.

 - Applied knowledge of markdown language and Azure DevOps functionality to create and apply wiki article templates.

-- Utilized Agile SCRUM and Azure DevOps' Work Item Types (WITs) to create and manage tasks for team objectives, ensuring efficient progress tracking.

 - Automated the creation of GitHub repository README files through prompt engineering and natural language generation, improving project documentation and user clarity.

 - Created a bash script by automating data extraction and formatting, streamlining the conversion of a substantial volume of markdown files to HTML for improved readability and accessibility.

 - Designed and executed website tests using Selenium, ensuring the reliability and functionality of web applications.

-- Implemented monitoring solutions on Uptime Kuma to track and assess website/server connectivity through consistent pinging, ensuring proactive identification and resolution of potential issues.
+- Implemented alerting and monitoring solutions within various management software, such as Grafana, for website/node connectivity.

 - Conducted version updates on servers by securely accessing diverse environments via SSH and utilizing the console, ensuring seamless transitions to the latest software versions for enhanced performance and security.
+Proficient in remoting software, such as SSH, RDP, and Ansible to orchestrate host and node settings and issue updates. [move to line 5]

 - Managed and updated stacks and containers within Docker using Portainer, ensuring efficient deployment and maintenance of software stacks for enhanced system performance and reliability.

 ### _Kingkiller Games_